Skip to content

 10 ways to support national poetry month

 It’s that time of year again.
 Sandwiched between chilly March and warm May is the soggy month of April, and poets everywhere rejoice!
 If I could have voted, I would have put national poetry month in July.
-This way, cocktails, and beach chairs would have been part of this list, but I digress.
-I want to focus on 10 Ways to Support National Poetry Month.
+Cocktails and beach chairs would have been part of this list, but I digress.
+I want to focus on 10 ways to support National Poetry Month.

-National poetry month is one of those special event months that every poet should look forward to.
-Many poets still don’t know that honorary month exists.
-It’s not like they do television commercials, and I don’t see many google ads on the subject, but every poet should support this month of respect for poetry in some way.
-At the very least national poetry month reminds us that people know poetry and that many value the art form.
+National poetry month is one of those particular events that every poet should look forward to.
+Many poets, I believe, still don’t know that honorary month exists.
+It’s not like they do television commercials, and I don’t see many Google ads on the subject, but every poet should support this month of respect for poetry in some way.
+At the very least national poetry month reminds us that people know poetry and that many values the art form.

 So, be you a poet or muggle, I mean not a poet, you should support our national poetry month.
 I’ve made a list of things to do below, some are for poets, and some anyone can do.
-Read them, do it, and enjoy the month.
+Could you read them, do them, and enjoy the month?

 Watch a poetry movie and encourage others to watch a film about poetry.
-I love Dead Poet Society; it’s the most fantastic poetry movie ever made.
+I love Dead Poet Society; it may be the greatest poetry movie ever made.
 There are many others.

-3 Honor National poetry month by being part of it!
+3. Honor National poetry month by being part of our Honoring national poetry month

 Yes, I know this seems small, but buying poetry and poetry anthologies is, OF COURSE, the best way to support poets.
 It is a great help to feed the poet.
 I recommend going to an independent or online bookstore and buying an unknown poet.
 Buy poetry that needs to be purchased.